- Military Basics

 - The Feds Hire Vets program gives eligible veterans preference in being hired over other applicants.

-- Family Member Preference allows the spouse, widow, widower or parent of a veteran to claim the veteran’s preference for certain federal positions if the service member or veteran is unable to use it due to disability or death.
+- The Priority Placement Program allows the spouse, widow, widower or parent of a veteran to claim the veteran’s preference for certain federal positions if the service member or veteran is unable to use it due to disability or death.

-Both the parent and spouse of a deceased service member or veteran may be entitled to claim the Family Member Preference if they meet eligibility requirements:
+Both a parent and the spouse of a deceased service member or veteran may be entitled to claim the Family Member Preference if they meet eligibility requirements:

-- Widows and widowers — Their service member must have died during a war or campaign for which a campaign medal has been authorized under honorable circumstances.
+- Widows and widowers — Their service member must have died under honorable circumstances during a war or campaign for which a campaign medal has been authorized.

 - Surviving parents — In addition to the above conditions, the applying parent’s own spouse must be totally and permanently disabled, or the parent must be unmarried or legally separated from said spouse.